sixuanhan/nuggets/DESIGN.md

    	execute from a command line per the requirement spec
 	parse the command line, validate parameters
-	call initializeGame() to set up data structures initialize the 'message' module
+		if invalid, then send an error message and exit call initializeGame() to set up data structures initialize the 'message' module
 	print the port number on which we wait call message_loop(), to await clients
-	call gameOver() to inform all clients the game has ended clean up
+		handleMessage() to continuously listen for message sent by clients call gameOver() to inform all clients the game has ended clean up